AMIRANDA9112/Recognition/README.md

 ![alt](https://i.ibb.co/KsTSJ66/captureset.png)

-The algorithm only replace the changes respect to the moment of capture with the key SPACE, y you like reset, you can use the 'R' key for reset the background and SPACE for set again.
+The algorithm only replace the changes respect to the moment of capture with the key SPACE, if you like reset, you can use the 'R' key for reset the background and SPACE for set again.

 ![alt](https://i.ibb.co/GRr7wmK/ipbgnoset.png)